Fifth Avenue Mile

 The Fifth Avenue Mile is an annual 1 mi road race on Fifth Avenue in New York City, United States.
 The race begins at 80th Street and heads twenty blocks south to 60th Street.
 First held on September 26, 1981, the race is currently organized by New York Road Runners.
 The competition regularly attracts world-class runners, who compete in special heats after the regular age division heats.
 The Fifth Avenue Mile has also inspired similar events in the same mould, including the Anlene Orchard Mile in Singapore.

-The record performances of the race are Sydney Maree's victory at the inaugural race in 3:47.52, and Laura Muir's time of 4:14.8 set in 2022.
 Jennifer Simpson of the United States has historically been the most successful athlete at the competition, having won 8 races.
-The winners at the most recent edition in 2022 were Jake Wightman and Laura Muir, a second consecutive 'Scottish double' after Wightman and Jemma Reekie won the event in 2021.
+The winners at the most recent edition in 2025 were Yared Nuguse and Gracie Morris, which was the first United States double since 2016.
+In 2023, Kerr and Jemma Reekie won, which was the third Scottish double in succession after the 2022 victories of Jake Wightman and Laura Muir, and this of Wightman and Reekie, who won the event in 2021.

+The men's record in the race is 3:44.3 set by Josh Kerr in 2024.
+Prior to Kerr's performance, Sydney Maree held the course record at 3:47.52 for 43 years, since the inaugural edition of the race in 1981.
+The women's record is 4:14.8, set by Laura Muir in 2022, which was tied by Karissa Schweizer in 2024.

 The Fifth Avenue Mile was originally held in late September or early October.
 In 2014 it was moved to mid September near Patriot Day.
-The race has been sponsored by Pepsi (1981), Mercedes-Benz (1986-1991), Discover Card (1994-1996), Donald Trump (1997-1998), Continental Airlines (2005-2010) and currently New Balance (since 2016).
+The race has been sponsored by Pepsi (1981), Mercedes-Benz (1986–1991), Discover Card (1994–1996), Donald Trump (1997–1998), Continental Airlines (2005–2010) and currently New Balance (since 2016).

+Although World Athletics recognises a road mile world record, the Fifth Avenue Mile is a point-to-point course, and is also too steep, meaning times recorded on the course cannot be ratified as a road mile world record.